Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 translation: 1: if I have the translation of that inscription, 0: if I have not.

-collection: the palace of storing that inscription at this current time.
+collection: The palace of storing that inscription at this current time.

 artifact_id : artifact_id from CDLI reference